 MissionIn keeping with the mission of Bon Secours St. Francis Health System, Inc., the Continuing Medical Education Program is dedicated to provide practicing physicians with an array of educational opportunities that will contribute to physician involvement, incorporate adult learning principles into our education curriculum, and departmental collaboration with performance improvement and case management leading to outcome-based education, while promoting the appropriate implementation of medical advances to those in need.

-Target AudienceCME activities are primarily designed and presented to serve the professional and educational needs of physicians who are credentialed to practice medicine at Bon Secours St. Francis Health System, Inc. Although the content and strategy of the CME is determined by the needs and interests of these physicians, other interested physicians/professionals may also attend CME sessions.
+Target AudienceCME activities are primarily designed and presented to serve the professional and educational needs of physicians who are credentialed to practice medicine at Bon Secours St. Francis Health System, Inc. as well as other members of the healthcare team and hospital administration.

-Expected OutcomesAs a result of participating in CME activities, it is expected that participants will report on post-activity evaluations that learning objectives have been met and/or that the learner intends to make a change in practice.
+Expected OutcomesAs a result of participating in CME activities, it is expected that participants will report on post-activity evaluations that learning objectives have been met and/or that the learner intends to make a change in practice, increased knowledge or competence and/or patient outcomes will be affected.
 In addition to post-activity evaluations, a comprehensive evaluation of the CME program as a whole will be conducted annually to guide on-going improvements in the CME program Activity evaluation summaries are made available to presenters to help them improve their educational skills.
 Finally, CME activities are reported to the Medical Executive Committee.
 An annual summary report is submitted to executive leadership, the Quality Board, and the Board of Directors.